tell/tepla/README.md

 - 2015-11-19: [A mirror of TEPLA](https://github.com/tell/tepla/releases/tag/v1.0) is created.
 Then, several bug fixes are applied and upgraded to [version 1.1](https://github.com/tell/tepla/releases/tag/v1.1).
 These are provided by the official TEPLA development team.

-# Notices of This Repository
+# Some Small Notices of This Repository

 ## Versioning